jaekaetea/TriviaGame/README.md

 # JavaScript Assignment 2

+Many thanks to https://www.pixijs.com/ for the beautiful and AMAZING background!"

+Many thanks to https://www.techspot.com/trivia/ for the trivia questions! . . .But you're wrong about GIF!

 ### Overview

 In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
 Be sure to layout this app with valid HTML and stylish CSS.